 Many people know the Dominican Republic for its luxury resorts and beautiful beaches and hotels, such as the gorgeous Casas del XVI in Santo Domingo.
 But there is so much more to the Dominican Republic than just its oceans and architectural beauty.
 In fact, the Dominicans have a rich European history that is a deep mix of both African and the native Taíno Indian influences.

-Dominican Republic Food and Culture: Where is the Dominican?
+Dominican Republic Food and Culture

 It is part of the Caribbean on the island of Hispaniola.
 This island is shared with another country called Haiti.

 One of the best ways to get prepared for a trip to the Dominican Republic is to indulge in some of the best Dominican Republic foods: